Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: Introduction

 Although the six distinct phases and the quantum phase transitions between them have been well understood, the precise nature of the particular point $\zeta=-1/4$ and $\eta=-1/4$ remains to be clarified, as far as the underlying physics of the spin-orbital model (\ref{hamist}) is concerned.
-This point is referred to as the staggered $\rm SU(4)$ ferromagnetic spin-orbital model, indicated by the solid circle in Fig.~\ref{gspd}, and surrounded by phases I, II, III and V. The peculiarity of the staggered $\rm SU(4)$ ferromagnetic spin-orbital model lies in the fact that the staggered ${\rm SU(4)}$ symmetry group emerges, in contrast to the ${\rm SU}(2)\times {\rm SU}(2)$ symmetry group at a generic point.
+This point is referred to as the staggered $\rm SU(4)$ ferromagnetic spin-orbital model, indicated by the solid circle in Fig.~\ref{gspd}, and surrounded by phases I, II, III and V. The peculiarity of the point under investigation is that the model possesses the staggered ${\rm SU}(4)$ symmetry only if the system size $L$ is even.
+Indeed, the symmetry group reduces to the uniform ${\rm SU}(2) \times {\rm SU}(2)$ group if $L$ is odd under PBCs, as a result of an even-odd parity effect.
+This is in contrast to the ${\rm SU}(2)\times {\rm SU}(2)$ symmetry group for both even and odd $L$ at a generic point.
 An interesting observation is that the Hamiltonian density (up to an additive constant) constitutes a realization of the {\it same} representation of the Temperley-Lieb algebra~\cite{tla,baxterbook,martin}, together with other related but not necessarily unitarily equivalent realizations, such as the staggered ${\rm SU}(4)$ spin-$3/2$ ferromagnetic chain and the $16$-state Potts chain~\cite{barber}.
-In fact, the staggered $\rm SU(4)$ ferromagnetic spin-orbital model is unitarily equivalent to the staggered ${\rm SU}(4)$ spin-$3/2$ ferromagnetic model (cf. Sec.~A of the Supplemental Material (SM) for the unitary transformation connecting the two models).
+In fact, the staggered $\rm SU(4)$ ferromagnetic spin-orbital model is unitarily equivalent to the staggered ${\rm SU}(4)$ spin-$3/2$ ferromagnetic model (cf. Appendix~A for the unitary transformation connecting the two models).
 It follows therefore that the staggered $\rm SU(4)$ ferromagnetic spin-orbital model is exactly solvable, falling into the realm of quantum Yang-Baxter integrability~\cite{baxterbook,sutherlandb,mccoy}.